Akiho Yoshizawa

-Akiho Yoshizawa (吉沢 明歩, Yoshizawa Akiho), often known simply as Acky (あっきー), is a Japanese former adult video (AV) actress, who also appeared in pink film and mainstream (non-erotic) film, as well as television.
+Akiho Yoshizawa (吉沢 明歩, Yoshizawa Akiho), often known simply as Acky (あっきー), is a Japanese actress and former adult video (AV) actress, who also appeared in pink film and mainstream (non-erotic) film, as well as television.
 With a career spanning over more than 15 years and over 1,000 adult film appearances, Yoshizawa was widely renowned as one of the most famous and recognizable faces in Japanese adult entertainment, with an appeal that managed to cross over into mainstream entertainment.

 She started her AV career in 2003 with the companies Alice Japan and Max-A, and in 2007 she transitioned to studios Maxing and S1 No. 1 Style appearing along with other famous AV actresses like Yuma Asami, Mihiro, Sola Aoi or Megu Fujiura.
 She was also a member of the idol group Ebisu Muscats between 2008 and 2013.
 Yoshizawa announced her retirement from AV in late 2018, and her final adult films were released in March 2019.